What Do Fire-Prevention Engineer Do?

 - Mean time to failure MTTF software

-What education is needed to be a Fire-Prevention Engineer?
+What work experience do I need to become a Fire-Prevention Engineer?

 More about our data sources and methodologies.